 - Add wet ingredients to the dry ingredients and stir until combined.

 - Grease the preheated skillet with oil, wiping off excess with a paper towel.

 - Use a ladle to spoon batter unto the preheated pan or skillet

-- Once bubbles start to appear, careful flip (cooking a few minutes more) before removing from heat
+- Once bubbles start to appear, carefully flip (cooking a few minutes more) before removing from heat.

 - Garnish with fresh lemon zest, and serve with maple syrup.

 Use of a ladle is highly recommended for even sized pancakes.

 *Favorite oil for griddle (coconut, vegetable, sunflower etc)

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.